 Mr. C. Glidden Osborne of Marlow, the Society’s first President

-Up until 1960 all of these life members were still very much part of the Society, though Mr Ward Petley had moved to South Africa.
+Up until 1960 all of these were still very much part of the Society, though Mr Ward Petley had moved to South Africa.
 However on the 15th of January 1961 Charles Glidden Osborne died; he had relinquished his post of Society President at the AGM in 1960, and another of our life members, Mr. W.M.
 Wright had taken his place.
-Rev. Pearce intrigues me most.
+Rev Pearce intrigues me most.
 He resigned from “the body” before September 1939, due to pressure of his Parish Work – the “body” being the Cartophilic Council, though he does not seem to appear on the council roll prior to that time.
 However he remained a member and if you look at the bottom of the back cover of the 1941-1942 “Bulletin” magazines it gives his address as the publisher.
-In 1960 he was still a member, but had moved up to Wakefield in Yorkshire; however on the 1961 roll his address is curiously marked as “(unknown)”.
+In 1960 he was still a member, but had moved up to Wakefield in Yorkshire; he also appears on the 1961 roll, but his address is very curiously marked as “(unknown)”.

 to read more click https://card-world.co.uk/convention-archives-1950-1959/